What is SaaS Management? A Detailed Guide

 Underused licenses can be right-sized through vendor negotiations.
 Overused licenses might result in a contract breach, but it indicates that your team needs more licenses that can be purchased formally.

-3. SaaS Renewal Management
+3. SaaS renewal management

 Manual or spreadsheet-based tracking of SaaS subscriptions might result in missed renewals and automatic cancellation of one or more SaaS tools.